arskom/spyne/doc/source/faq.rst

 DISCLAIMER: This is not legal advice, but just how we think things should work.

-Due to the nature of LGPL, you're absolutely free to do whatever you want with Rpclib, as long as you don't distibute it (i.e. do on-site installs) to your clients.
+**Short Answer:** As long as you don't modify Rpclib itself, you can freely use Rpclib in your commercial projects, without any additional obligations.

+**Long Answer:** If you do modifications to Rpclib, the best thing to do is to put them on github and just send a pull request upstream.
+Even if your patch is not accepted, you've done everything the license requires you to do.

 If you make modifications to Rpclib and deploy a modified version to your client's site, the minimum you should do is to pass along the source code for the modified Rpclib to your clients.
-The sensible thing to do is to send the patch upstream so that we can review and include it, so that you don't have to maintain it separately as the mainstream project moves forward.
+Again, you can just put your modifications up somewhere, or better, send them to the Rpclib maintainers, but if for some reason (we can't imagine any, to be honest) you can't do this, your obligation is to have your client have the source code with your modifications.

 The thing to watch out for when distributing a modified Rpclib version as part of your proprieatry solution is to make sure that Rpclib runs just fine by itself without needing your code.
+Again, this will be the case if you did not touch Rpclib code itself.

-If your modifications to Rpclib make it dependant on your software, you must pass your modifications along with the code that Rpclib needs to the people who deploy your solution.
+If your modifications to Rpclib make it somehow dependant on your software, you must pass your modifications as well as the code that Rpclib needs to the people who deploy your solution.
+In other words, if your code and Rpclib is tightly coupled, the license of Rpclib propagates to your code as well.

 Rpclib is a descendant of Soaplib, which was published by its author initially under LGPL.
-When he quit, the people who took over contemplated re-licensing to BSD, but were not able to reach the original author.
+When he quit, the people who took over contemplated re-licensing it under the three-clause BSD license, but were not able to reach the original author.
 A re-licensing is now even less probable today because of the number of people who've contributed code in the past years as we'd need to get the approval of every single person in order to re-license Rpclib.

+It's also not possible to offer Rpclib under a dual license model for the same reason -- everybody would have to approve the new licensing terms.